projecttacoma/fqm-execution/README.md

 ### Coverage Details

 Details on clause coverage can also be returned.
 This includes a count of how many clauses there are, how many are covered and uncovered, and information about which clauses are uncovered.

+This option, `calculateCoverageDetails`, defaults to disabled.
+When running the CLI in `--debug` mode this option will be enabled and output to the debug directory.

 This information is returned for each group defined in the `Measure` resource in the lookup object,`groupClauseCoverageDetails`, which maps `group ID -> coverageDetails`.
 See example below for structure of this object.